noowenz/CustomDateTimePicker/README.md

 # CustomDateTimePicker

-CustomDateTimePicker is a A simple Android library for displaying a DateAndTimePicker with From and To ranges as a CustomDateTimePicker.
+CustomDateTimePicker is a A simple Android library for displaying a DateAndTimePicker with From and To ranges as a custom dialog.
 This custom picker allow user to pick both date and time in same dialog at same time.

 ## Screenshots